 The requirements in clause 4.2.2.3 shall apply when UE is not configured with eDRX_IDLE.
 When UE is configured with eDRX_IDLE, the requirements defined in section 4.2.2.3 shall apply with Tdetect,NR_Intra_RedCap, Tmeasure,NR_Intra_RedCap and Tevaluate,NR_Intra_RedCap defined in Table 5.1B.2.3-1 and Table 5.1B.2.3-2.

+When UE is configured with eDRX_IDLE, the requirements defined in section 4.2.2.3 shall apply with Tdetect,NR_Intra_RedCap, Tmeasure,NR_Intra_RedCap and Tevaluate,NR_Intra_RedCap defined in Table 5.1B.2.3-3 and Table 5.1B.2.3-4.